 Fortunately, there are several ways to reduce the cost of a funeral without compromising the dignity and respect of the deceased.

 From opting for a simple funeral service to exploring alternative burial options, there are many strategies that families can use to lower the cost of a funeral and ease the financial strain during this difficult time

-Organising a funeral fit for a royal costs money – and the more elaborate the arrangements, the quicker those costs can add up.
+Organising that appropriately honours a loved one can quickly become expensive and the more elaborate the arrangements, the quicker those costs can add up.
 But you can save money by comparing funeral services options, or even engaging in a bit of DIY.

-Funerals in New South Wales, for example, cost on average between $5,000 and $8,000.
+Funerals in Australia generally cost between $4,000 to $15,000.
 That’s a very rough guide though, and you could pay a lot more (or a lot less).